Azteca Theater (Fresno, California): History

-Description
+Architecture

 The Azteca Theater is a 2-story brick masonry building constructed in a late Art Deco style.
 A statue of Bruce Lee stands in the lobby, a hint of the fact that the theater would also play kung-fu movies.
 The walls of the dressing room in the backstage have signatures of many artists that performed in the theater.

 The wooden organ pipes that were part of the theater are now on display on the walls of the next door bar, A Love letter to Fresno.